neo4j/neo4j-java-driver/README.md

 # Neo4j Java Driver

-This is the official Neo4j java driver for connecting to Neo4j databases via in-house binary protocol BOLT.
+This is the official Neo4j java driver for connecting to a Neo4j database or a Neo4j cluster via in-house binary protocol BOLT.

 ## For Driver Users

-This section provides some useful information for application developers who would like to use this driver in their projects for connecting to and running queries on a single Neo4j database and/or a cluster.
+This section provides some useful information for application developers who would like to use this driver in their projects to send queries to their Neo4j database and/or Neo4j cluster.

 ### Java Runtime